-Earlier age of diagnosis, delay in the diagnosis of turner syndrome is shown by retrospective analyses, averaging 5 years after patients had fallen below the 5th percentile in height to time of diagnosis.
-20% patient are diagnosed after the age of 12 years and important questions are arise that how to diagnosis of turner syndrome earlier.
-Earlier diagnosis, if diagnosis could be done non-invasively or as part of newborn screening that should be allow for detection of cardiovascular and renal anomalies which is unidentified until the time is diagnosed and facilitate for treatment of growth failure.
+If diagnosis could be done non-invasively or as part of newborn screening that should be allowed for detection of cardiovascular and renal anomalies which is unidentified until the time is diagnosed and facilitated for treatment of growth failure.

 The value of high through put pyrosequencing of buccal swabs for turner syndrome is the recent advances testing.
 By using pyrosequencing, quantitate relative allele strength, readily detect loss of an entire X-chromosome or mosaicism with up to 97% sensitivity in this testing.
 This technology is very useful for non-invasive screening for turner syndrome (Pinsker, 2012).